Need emergency assistance?

 Transparency and accountability

-Swinburne is dedicated to transparency and accountability by publishing data on reports of sexual harm and sharing out action plans.
+Swinburne is dedicated to transparency and accountability by publishing data on reports of gender-based violence and sexual harm and sharing our action plans.
 We seek to continue identifying areas of improvement and demonstrate ongoing progress towards creating a safer, more respectful community.

 Supporting you